 WiD programs include:

 Woman of Achievement Award Luncheon is WiD’s signature event, held each spring, to recognize a distinguished colleague who has demonstrated extraordinary service to the field and a commitment to furthering the place of women in philanthropy.
-Our 2013 Woman of Achievement was Karen Brooks Hopkins, President of the Brooklyn Academy of Music.
-Among the many notable past honorees are Emily Rafferty, President of The Metropolitan Museum of Art, Myra Biblowit, President of the Breast Cancer Research Foundation, Ana L. Oliveira, President & CEO, The New York Women’s Foundation, Paula Kerger, President and CEO, PBS and Dr. Vishakha Desai, President of The Asia Society.
+Our 2016 Woman of Achievement is Debra LaMorte, Senior Vice President for Development and Alumni Affairs, New York University.
+Among the many notable past honorees are Cecile Richards, President, Planned Parenthood Federation of America and the Planned Parenthood Action Fund, Aileen Hefferren, Executive Director, Prep for Prep, Karen Brooks Hopkins, President, Brooklyn Academy of Music, Emily Rafferty, President of The Metropolitan Museum of Art, Myra Biblowit, President of the Breast Cancer Research Foundation, Ana L. Oliveira, President & CEO, The New York Women’s Foundation, Paula Kerger, President and CEO, PBS and Dr. Vishakha Desai, President of The Asia Society.
 Each year, our honorees and their presenters inspire an audience of over 300 guests by sharing stories about their notable achievements.

 Meet the Philanthropists Panel Discussion features a lively panel discussion with noted female philanthropists, who shed light on some of the key issues and considerations they address in their charitable giving.
 The panelists provide candid insight into how their individual and personal experiences influence their giving decisions.